Bradley ALEKS Math Placement Assessment

 - Your scores are automatically added to your student profile, which is accessible by your advisor.

 - Your academic adviser will help you select appropriate courses when you are building your schedule.
-For first-year students, this conversation will occur at New Student Pre-advising.
+For first-year students, please keep record of your test score for future conversations with faculty/staff that will be assisting you in appropriate math placement when you begin registering for classes.

 As soon you complete your placement assessment, you will exit out of the Lockdown Browser.
 Select the Return to Homepage tab at the top of your screen to view your results.
 There is a link on the placement results page that will take you to this webpage to view the required courses cut-scores in the table below.
 Continuing on to the next page you will see a breakdown of your results by topic.
 The final page takes your Prep and Learning Module.
 You will have access to the Prep and Learning Module for the next 12 months.
 The Prep and Learning Module is where you will spend at least 10 hours in order to remediate and retest.
 If you are satisfied with your placement results,congratulations!
 You are encouraged to use the Prep and Learning Module to continue to build your math skills before your next math course begins.